react-voodoo/react-voodoo/readme.md

 ## Why another animation engine ?

-To have some advanced functionalities :
+Classic Tween engines can only output absolute values, which quickly results in very complex code when we have to gradually compose values from multiple sources (e.g. when merging multiple animations based on user drag interactions ) .<br/>

+React-Voodoo use a delta-based interpolation engine that solves this problem, it allows:

-- Additive tween ( simultaneous tween on same properties like web animation APIs )
+- Additive tween
-- Swipeable animations ( like Android & iOS )
+- Swipeable complex animations ( like Android & iOS )
 - Fast & direct DOM updates ( not bound to the React rendering loop )
 - Server Side Rendering of any scroll / swipe position
+- Easily connect sensors to complex animations
 - Hot switching scrollable anims ( responsive )
 - Predictive inertia ( knowing where inertia will stop while animating )
 - Multitouch dragging ( drag multiple things at once )